nrbnlulu/strawberry-django-auth/docs/settings.md

 ### ALLOW_LOGIN_NOT_VERIFIED

 Determines whether the user can log in without being verified.
-If it is true, the registring returns `token` and `refresh token` on the output.
+If it is true, the registering returns `token` and `refresh token` on the output.

 default: `#!python True`